SamEdgemon/Baseball/baseball/index.md

 **How We’ll Work With the Data**

-The data we’ll use comes from **Lahman’s Baseball Database**, a comprehensive collection of historical baseball data.
-You can explore it on your own, but for each exercise, I’ll provide a link to the exact dataset so you can download it and replicate the steps.

-I access data in different ways depending on the situation — sometimes from CSV files directly into a programming environment, and other times from SQL-based databases.
-For this series, we’ll be working with **SQLite**.

-We’ll **query the data using SQL**, export the results as CSV files, and then import them into **SAS Workbench**.
-In SAS, we’ll **process data, perform calculations, create reports, and visualize results** as tables and charts.

-Each post will follow a consistent pattern to make learning clear and practical:
+Each post will follow a consistent cadence.
+We will

-- **Explore** baseball history through the stories of innovators, players, and key moments
+- **Explore** the history of the game through its innovators, players, and key moments
 - **Access** data using SQL queries
 - **Process, analyze, and visualize** data using SAS
 - **Summarize** what we learned and see how it all comes together in SAS